Last Words (How I Met Your Mother)

-"Last Words" is the 14th episode of the sixth season of the CBS sitcom How I Met Your Mother and the 126th episode overall.
-It aired on January 17, 2011.
+"Last Words" is the 14th episode of the sixth season of the American sitcom How I Met Your Mother.
+It originally aired on January 17, 2011, on CBS.
+The series focuses on main character Ted Mosby (Josh Radnor) and his group of friends in New York City.

 Plot

-Everyone goes to St. Cloud, Minnesota, Marshall's hometown, to attend the recently deceased Marvin Eriksen's funeral.
-Marshall is devastated, while his mother Judy keeps herself distracted by doing chores, having not eaten or slept in two days.
+The gang travel to St. Cloud, Minnesota, to attend the funeral of Marshall's father Marvin.
+Marshall's mother Judy keeps herself distracted and has not eaten or slept in two days.
 Lily offers to help Judy, which results in Judy yelling at her before taking a nap.
-Meanwhile, Robin amazes the gang, as well as other people at the funeral, by providing them with virtually everything they need out of her purse from mobile chargers to drugs.
-She soon runs into rough waters when she accidentally gives alcohol to Marshall's teenaged cousin.
-Lily takes the blame and faces Judy's outrage to let the latter vent all her emotions.
+Robin accidentally gives alcohol to Marshall's teenaged cousin, however Lily takes the blame allowing Judy to vent all her emotions.
 Finally, an exhausted Judy eats and rests.

-Judy and Marshall learn that the funeral service will not be held by the Reverend, but by his son Trey (Danny Strong).
-The gang is surprised to learn that Trey used to bully Marshall in high school, especially since Trey is very short.
-Trey turns out to be extremely insensitive, though Judy agrees that Marvin Sr.'s last words should be the theme of the service.
-Marshall is reluctant to tell any such story as his last conversation with his father was over trivial issues, while the stories told by his mother and older brothers are very touching and inspiring.
-After charging his phone, which was out of power since before Marvin's death, Marshall discovers that he has a voicemail from his father.
-Marshall is wary about listening to the message, and asks the group what their father's last words to them would be should their fathers die; they realize that none of them would have anything special to say.
-Meanwhile, Ted and Barney unsuccessfully try to make Marshall laugh by showing him multiple videos of men getting hit in the groin in odd ways.
+The theme of Marvin's funeral is "last words".
+However, Marshall is reluctant to tell his story as his last conversation with his father was about renting Crocodile Dundee 3, while the stories told by his family are very touching and inspiring.
+After charging his phone, Marshall discovers that he has a voicemail from his father.
+Wary about listening to the message, he asks the gang what their father's last words to them would be; they realize that none of them would have anything special to say.